 The Daedalus Waterfront site overlooks the Solent and the Isle of Wight and sits wholly within the Gosport planning authority area.
-Part of the site is already being redeveloped by Tidebank, with the first phase of its Daedalus Park scheme fully occupied and its final phase being brought forward for development.
-A planning application by Wates for a 200 unit housing scheme has been approved and it is scheduled to be completed in 2020.
+Part of the site is already being redeveloped by Tidebank, with the first phase of its Daedalus Park scheme fully occupied and its final phase completed in May 2019.
+A planning application by Wates for its Daedalus Village 200 unit housing scheme has been approved, construction is underway and it is scheduled to be completed in 2020.

 With an operational airfield its Solent Airport provides additional business and leisure travel connectivity to/from mainland Europe, the Channel Islands and the Isle of Man.
 Southampton International Airport is 11 miles away and provides further air links.

 Proposals for the Daedalus Waterfront site should be for an employment-led regeneration scheme with a mix of uses as follows: